section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 Deep Learning is a subset of machine learning(ML), DL learns features and tasks directly from data such as images, text, or sound.

-Machine learning is a subset of artificial intelligence(AI) that allow computer programs to learn data and predict accurate outcomes without being programmed to do so.
+Machine learning is a subset of artificial intelligence(AI) that allows computer programs to learn data and predict accurate outcomes without being programmed to do so.
 ML is applied in image recognition, speech recognition, and fraud detection, to name a few.
 Machine learning takes a statistical approach to obtain patterns from data.

-AI is the capability of machines and computers to mimic human intelligence and behavior.AI is accomplished by studying how the human brain operates while trying to solve a problem.
+AI is the capability of machines and computers to mimic human intelligence and, behaviour.
+AI is accomplished by studying how the human brain operates while trying to solve a problem.

 Deep Learning is a machine learning technique that automatically extracts the useful pieces of information or makes decisions using neural networks.
 Deep Learning is more than a set of tools to solve practical problems.

 Neural Networks design depends on the composition of the brainpower.
-Neural Networks are trained to learn models, identify patterns, and arrange non-identical kinds of information as the human brain does.
+Neural Networks learn models, identify patterns, and arrange non-identical kinds of information as the human brain does.

 Deep Learning algorithms strive to reason the same as humans by studying data with a particular [logical framework](https://medium.com/tebs-lab/introduction-to-deep-learning-a46e92cb0022).